 Jide spent years garnering the respect and loyalty of the tribes in the hopes of uniting them into one cohesive empire when his half-brother, Prince Olise, returns from banishment to claim the throne as his own.

 The offspring of a union between the late King Adeosi and the evil enchantress Ekaete, the bitter Olise has devoted the last decade to one purpose; to seize the throne and rule the kingdom.
 If he fails, he risks his name being erased from the history of the tribes.

 With the support of his mother, a powerful witch whose name is whispered in fear across the lands of the tribes, the outcast Olise now seems unstoppable in achieving his goal.

 Facing overwhelming military might and dark forces that he cannot comprehend, Jide must either choose to ignore the warnings of the gods, and seek help from those who also practice dark arts; or risk losing his kingdom.

-The book begins with a war brewing between King Jide and his half brother, prince Olise in Yoruba, West Africa.
+The book begins with a war brewing between King Jide and his half-brother, prince Olise in Yoruba, West Africa.
 The entire Kingdom is at stake and Jide will do anything to protect his people.

-There are several flashbacks which portray the story of Jide and his equation with Olise in their childhood.
+There are several flashbacks that portray the story of Jide and his equation with Olise in their childhood.
 Through flashbacks, we also discover that Jide’s mother, Bunmi, died shortly after his birth after striking a deal with the river goddess, Yemoja, who demanded a life for a life.
 Following her death, King Adeosi married Ekaete, a practitioner of black magic known as juju.